pjakiela/ECON370/getting-started-R.md

 ### Tabulating Values

 It is often helpful to tabulate the most common values of a variable in a data set.
-One easy way to do this is to use the `count()` function.
+One easy way to do this is to use `count()`.
 For example, to tabulate the values of the `region_code` variable in `bl`, you could type:
 ```
 count(bl, region_code)
 ```